Subscribe

 5 Won a dozen Stevie Awards, and maintains 98% CSAT.

-You could decide to never to grow that large, optimizing for profit and efficiency rather than revenue and scale, and make Support a permanent competitive advantage.
+You could decide to never grow that large, optimizing for profit and efficiency rather than revenue and scale, and make Support a permanent competitive advantage.

 No matter which future you pick, this is still a great way to get started.